Xuanzang: Kingdoms of Magadha, Iranaparvata, Champa, Kajangala, Kamarupa

-After crossing the Maha river, visiting many stupas, monasteries, rishi Vyasa hill, Vipula hill, Pippala Cave, Bamboo temple and other monuments, Xuanzang arrived in Rajagriha city (Rajgir) and Nalanda monastery.
+After crossing the Maha river, visiting many stupas, monasteries, Rishi Vyasa's hill, Vipula hill, Pippala Cave, Bamboo temple and other monuments, Xuanzang arrived in Rajagriha (present-day Rajgir) and Nalanda University.
 He stayed and studied at Nalanda.

 At Nalanda, he was in the company of several thousand monks.
 Xuanzang studied logic, grammar, Sanskrit, and the Yogacara school of Buddhism during his time at Nalanda with Silabhadra.
 He describes Nalanda as a place with "azure pool winds around the monasteries, adorned with the full-blown cups of the blue lotus; the dazzling red flowers of the lovely kanaka hang here and there, and outside groves of mango trees offer the inhabitants their dense and protective shade" (translation of Rene Grousset).

 According to Grousset, the founders of Mahayana idealism, Asanga and Vasubandhu trained Dignaga, who trained Dharmapala and whose student was Silabhadra.
 Thus Xuanzang had reached his teacher Silabhadra, who made available to Xuanzang and through him to the Sino-Japanese world the entire heritage of Buddhist Mahayana thought, and the Cheng Weishi Lun, Xuanzang's great philosophical treatise, is none other than the Summa of this doctrine, "the fruit of seven centuries of Indian Buddhist thought."
 In this scripture, Xuanzang appears to a certain extent as the continuator of both Asanga and Vasubandhu.

 From Nalanda, Xuanzang travelled through several kingdoms, including Iranaparvata, Champa, from there to Pundravardhana and Sylhet (in present-day Bangladesh.
 There Xuanzang found 20 monasteries with over 3,000 monks studying both the Hinayana and the Mahayana.
-One of them was the Vāśibhã Monastery, where he found over 700 Mahayana monks from all over East India.Li (1996), pp. 298-299 He visited Kamarupa (Assam and northeastern India), Samatata, Tamralipti, Kalinga and other regions, which Xuanzang calls as "domain of east India".
+One of them was the Vāśibhã Monastery, where he found over 700 Mahayana monks from all over Eastern India.
+He visited Kamarupa (present-day Assam and northeastern India), Samatata, Tamralipti, Kalinga and other regions, which Xuanzang calls as "domain of east India".

-Kingdoms of Kalinga, Andhra, Chola, Dravida and Malakuta
+Kingdoms of Kalinga, Multan, Andhra, Chola, Dravida and Malakuta

-Xuanzang turned southward and travelled towards Andhradesa to visit the viharas at Amaravati Stupa and Nagarjunakonda.
-He stayed at Amaravati and studied the 'Abhidhammapitakam' texts.
-He observed that there were many Viharas at Amaravati and some of them were deserted.
-He later proceeded to Kanchi, the imperial capital of Pallavas, and a strong center of Buddhism.
-He continued traveling to Nasik, Ajanta, Malwa; from there he went to Multan and Pravata before returning to Nalanda again.
+Xuanzang turned southward and travelled towards Andhradesa to visit the viharas at the Amaravati Stupa and Nagarjunakonda.
+He stayed at Amaravati and studied the Abhidhammapitakam texts.
+He observed that there were many viharas at Amaravati and some of them were deserted.
+He later proceeded to Kanchi, the capital of the Pallavas and has visited the Vaikunta Perumal Temple and also said that Kanchi was a strong center of Buddhism.
+He continued travelling to Nasik, Ajanta, Malwa; from there he went to Mulasthana and Pravata before returning to Nalanda again.